 III.
 Field Layout

 A. The distance between bases is 65 ft.

 B. A rubber Home Plate Extension Mat is used to create a pitching target 19” wide and 35” long.

-C. A Secondary Home Plate (scoring plate) is located about 6 ft. behind the primary home plate.
+C. A scoring line is located about 6 ft. behind the primary home plate.

-D. A Secondary First Base is located adjacent to the primary first base in foul territory.
-The secondary base is orange.
+D. A Secondary (orange) first base is located adjacent to the primary (white) first base in foul territory.

-E. A Commitment Line is placed across the 3rd base-to-secondary home plate scoring line at a distance of 20 feet from the secondary home plate.
+E. A commitment line is placed across the 3rd base scoring line at 20 feet from the scoring line.

-F. An outfield Encroachment Line is marked with orange cones at a radial distance of 160 feet from home plate, ALL outfielders will be behind cones before each pitch.
-“A” League will not use cones.
-(No A league this year).
+F. An outfield Encroachment Line is marked with orange cones at a radial distance of 160 feet from home plate, ALL outfielders will be behind cones before each pitch is struck.

 G. The pitching rubber is 50 ft. from home plate.

 IV.
 Game Management: